-This was my first dining experience in Corktown in at least five years, having previously eaten at Slows Bar B Q, about a half mile down Michigan Avenue from Ottava Via.
+My dinner at Ottava Via was my first dining experience in Corktown in at least five years, having previously eaten at Slows Bar B Q, about a half-mile down Michigan Avenue from Ottava Via.
 This historic Detroit neighborhood hosted the Detroit Tigers and their fans from 1912 until 1999, when the major league team moved to downtown’s Comerica Park.
 After the legendary Tiger Stadium was shuttered and eventually demolished, I, like many other metro Detroiters, wondered what would become of the neighborhood.

 In the past few years, development has revitalized Corktown.
-Cafes, gastropubs and bars have opened their doors, and Detroit’s foodies have taken notice.
-In 2013, Ottava Via joined Mudgie’s Deli, St. CeCe’s Pub, Mercury Burger & Bar, Astro Coffee and Bill Murray in Corktown’s restaurant revolution.
+Cafes, gastropubs, and bars have opened their doors, and Detroit’s foodies have taken notice.
+In 2013, Ottava Via joined Mudgie’s Deli, Mercury Burger & Bar, Astro Coffee, and Sugar House in Corktown’s culinary revolution.
 And it’s the tastiest revolution I’ve witnessed.

-Ottava Via’s paper menu, which also serves as the diner’s placemat, features a variety of small plates, thin-crust pizzas, salads, panini sandwiches and pastas.
-Katie and Curtis had previously dined here, so Katie recommended we share some of the small plates and a pizza.
+Ottava Via’s paper menu, which also serves as the diner’s placemat, lists a variety of small plates, thin-crust pizzas, salads, panini sandwiches, and pasta dishes.
+My dinner companions had previously dined here, so they recommended we share some of the small plates and a pizza.

 The following small plate — garlic shrimp — was beyond wonderful.
 Is there a word for that yet?
 As long as this dish remains on Ottava Via’s menu, I will be ordering it.
 You should, too!

-Our soft thin crust pizza was topped with green bell and banana peppers, red onion and a sweet Italian sausage.
-Other pizzas included the Fungi, which is topped with mushrooms, and a quattro formaggi (four cheese) pie that sounds scrumptious.
+Our thin-crust pizza was topped with green bell and banana peppers, red onion, and sweet Italian sausage.
+Other pizzas included the Fungi topped with mushrooms and a quattro formaggi (four cheese) pie that sounds scrumptious.

-The focal point of the Ottava Via dining room is a beautifully detailed dark wood bar, where classic cocktails with a Detroit-spin — like the Michigan Ave Manhattan — and a nice selection of wines are poured.
-During my visit, I opted for a Darkhorse Cabernet Sauvignon — nothing fancy, but a fruit-forward California red that stood up to the flavorful meal.
+The focal point of the Ottava Via dining room is a beautifully detailed dark wood bar, where classic cocktails with a Detroit-spin — like the 8th Street Negroni featuring Detroit-distilled Two James gin — and a nice selection of wines are poured.
+During my visit, I opted for a Darkhorse Cabernet Sauvignon.
+The fruit-forward California red stood up to the flavorful meal.

 Things To Know Before You Dine At Ottava Via